godotengine/godot-docs/tutorials/step_by_step/simple_2d_game.rst

         get_node("right").set_pos(right_pos)

-And that's it! a simple Pong was written with a few lines of code.
+And that's it!
+A simple Pong was written with a few lines of code.